JCL Input & Output Statements

 In Job Control Language (JCL), the input and output statements are used to define the data sets or files that a batch job (a job that executes a COBOL program) will use during its execution.
 These statements specify where the input data is coming from and where the output data should be written to.

-These input and output statements are required when the program is accepting input or writing output.
+These statements are required when the program is accepting input or writing output.
 In all other scenarios, these statements are act as dummy statements.
 The JCL input and output statements are -

 Syntax -